Busch Gardens: A guide to "BG" Williamsburg

 Howl-O-Scream- Let your dark side take over and face your fears with BG's Halloween extravaganza!
 This personally is my favorite event that BG puts on...not only am I a BG fan but also a huge Halloween fan.
 The park gets blanketed in the dark ways of Halloween and brings out your wildest nightmares!
 Starting in September to October.

 Halloween decorations litter the park.
 Through out the park become engaged with scare zones, performers, and enter haunted houses if you dare.
 Each year fan favorites stay to frighten the masses while others rotate out and become a fresh new scare!
 Not only does the park get "revamped" but so does the shows!
 Monster Stomp Revamp and Fiends will have you rocking out with the undead (these show do contain some adult themes).

 BG is very "Kidsiderate" during the day some of the attractions you can go through with the lights on and no actors!
 Land of the Dragons/ Sesame Street of Fun are opened for your little ones to enjoy.
+"The Count's Halloween Spooktacular is a great daytime family friendly Halloween event for kids to come out and show off their costumes!
 After 6pm the park swings into full Halloween mode and may not be suitable for some ages.
 Also if you don't have completely little ones the park map offers a scream guide, to guide you on the intensity of each attraction.

 *TIP: I recommend paying the extra money and getting the Quick Que pass for the Haunted Houses!
 This pass allows you front of the line access to all of BG's haunted houses.
 Howl-O-Scream is a huge attraction and the lines for the haunted houses are very very long!
 You could be waiting all night for a only two houses.
 See the shows and ride the rides during in the morning and during the day and hit the houses with the Quick Que.
 This will allow you to hit everything and not have to wait in absurd lines!